abhishekprog0/PredictingHousingPrices_Regression/README.md

 The task of this project is to build a model which can successfully predict the prize of house corresponding to new data involving N feature variables.

-*The project code passed all the test cases provided by Hackerrank on the problem : https://www.hackerrank.com/challenges/predicting-house-prices.*
+*The project code passed all the test cases provided by Hackerrank on an Expert level problem : https://www.hackerrank.com/challenges/predicting-house-prices.*

+Added a comment line on the code for **Regularization of each feature variables using Mean Normalization**.

 Things to improve in the code : Implementing **Stochastic gradient descent** and/or **stop when the improvement drops below a threshold** for improving the termination condition to lower the time complexity and performance efficiency of prediction